Veer Bahadur Singh Purvanchal University: Research

 A committee is assigned to monitor research activity in the university.
 Over 60% of the faculty members have doctoral degrees and they are engaged in guiding research scholars.
 Faculty members are eligible to guide students after five years of teaching and publications in peer-reviewed journals.
 The Department of Biotechnology is one of the leading departments of the university.
 It was established in 1999.
 The department has good research facilities and the research groups, mainly the Human Molecular Genetics Laboratory and Molecular Biology Group, are involved in basic research.

 Sports

 A large open stadium of ground and sitting capacity of 5000 has been witnessing several sports finale of zonal, state and national level.
 The lounge of the stadium includes rooms in first and second floor and other basic facilities useful for conducting sports, NSS, Rovers and Rangers programmes.
-In the recent years the university has conducted several sports events like All India Kabbaddi, basketball, handball, Inter-University Cricket tournament etc.
+In the recent years the university has conducted several sports events like All India Kabaddi, basketball, handball, Inter-University Cricket tournament etc.